 THE NEW AGE OF THE STREET

-By the turn of the century several factors were already beginning to transform the streets and create a more restrictive attitude toward them.
+By the turn of the century, several factors were already beginning to transform the streets and create a more restrictive attitude toward them.
 First, a variety of reform efforts attacked inner-city street life as the locus of the city's social problems.
+Laws were enforced in the red-light districts.
 Middle-class reformers joined economic elites to separate the poor from public places.
 Curfew and truancy laws were aimed not only at eliminating child labor but also at keeping children off the streets; the Special Park Commission created dozens of inner-city playgrounds with the same goal.
 Reformers also became increasingly hostile to street peddlers, condemning them as public health hazards, loiterers, and as disorderly and intrusive obstructions to the flow of traffic.
 New health laws banned outdoor dining and the vending of perishable food to avoid contamination from dry clouds of airborne horse manure.

 |World's Columbian Exposition - Chicago Day, October 9, 1893|